 Louis Anthony deLise was born in Philadelphia and from age five grew up in rural Bucks County, Pennsylvania.
 He studied jazz drumming as a youngster and taught himself to play the piano by making up tunes and reading through fake books at the family spinet.

-deLise founded the production music company, MusiCrafters, Inc., for which he composed and produced hundreds of pieces, including award-winning productions for PBS, ABC, CBS and major corporations, like McNeil Pharmaceutical, Bristol-Meyers/Squibb, Sunoco and Pep Boys.
+deLise founded the production music company, MusiCrafters, Inc., for which he composed and produced hundreds of pieces for advertising and broadcasting, including award-winning productions for PBS, ABC, CBS and major corporations, like McNeil Pharmaceutical, Bristol-Meyers/Squibb, Sunoco and DuPont.

-He worked for many years as a percussionist and arranger in the symphony pops orchestra of pianist Peter Nero. deLise gigged as a sideman in orchestras that accompanied Lou Rawls, Diana Ross, Luciano Pavarotti, Tom Jones and Tony Bennett.
+He worked for many years as a percussionist and arranger in the symphony pops orchestra of pianist Peter Nero and gigged as a sideman in orchestras that accompanied Lou Rawls, Diana Ross, Luciano Pavarotti, Tom Jones, Tony Bennett and many others.

-A composer of concert music for choirs and instrumentalists, deLise’s music is performed often and is available in print from Bocage Music Publishing and Print Music Source.
+A composer of concert music for choirs and instrumentalists, deLise’s music is performed often and worldwide.
+His flute concerto, Salone del Astor, was named, “Best Newly Published Mixed Duet” by the National Flute Association.
+His concert music compositions are available in print from ALRY Publications and Metropolis Music Publishing.

-He is the author of The Professional Songwriter and has served on the faculties of The Boyer College Music and Dance, Rowan University, and Pennsylvania State University.
+He is the author of The Professional Songwriter, a textbook on the art, craft and business of songwriting.
+Dr. deLise has served on the faculties of The Boyer College Music and Dance, Rowan University, and Pennsylvania State University.